 We live on a 115 acre farm in eastern Kentucky where we have good populations of deer and turkey and in the fall/spring migratory woodcock for dog work.
 Pictured below are Boogie and Hank (father and son) hunting woodcock on our farm.
 We also have the occasional ruffed grouse.
-More than 50 acres of our property is in open fields, which is ideal for exercising the dogs and planting birds for training.
+Sixty to seventy acres of our property is in open fields, which is ideal for exercising the dogs and planting birds for training.

 Pictured above is our small 5 acre training field (with pigeon pole).
 We also have a larger training field that is more than 15 acres, but most of our training drills can be done in this smaller field.
 Interestingly, the small house in the picture is part of the original home place and is more than 200 years old.
 It is a log structure built by Native Americans that has been covered with siding.